ianmeigh/wagtailmedia/docs/transcoding/aws_elemental_mediaconvert.md

       }
       ```

----
+    - Make a note of the Role ARN for step 2 below.
+It will look something like `arn:aws:iam::YOUR_AWS_USER_ID:role/service-role/MediaConvert_Default_Role`, depending on the name you chose.

 ## 2. IAM Permissions for Normal Operation

-These permissions are required for the IAM user, group, or role that will submit MediaConvert jobs and query their status.
+These permissions are required for the IAM user, group, or role that will submit
+MediaConvert jobs and query their status.

+You will need the Role ARN of your role created in step 1.
+You can get this from
+the AWS console.
+It will look like:
+arn:aws:iam::YOUR_AWS_ACCOUNT_ID:role/service-role/MediaConvert_Default_Role.

 ```json
 {